breakside/JSKit/Documentation/Goals.md

-JSKit strives to hide the document-specific concepts behind a coherent application paradigm, similar to what's found on mobile or desktop development environments that never had the document-baed legacy.
+JSKit strives to hide the document-specific concepts behind a coherent application paradigm, similar to what's found on mobile or desktop development environments that never had the document-based legacy.

 Javascript Only